What is alcohol?

 Alcohol is a huge contributor to accidents, deaths and injuries on the roads each year.
 Driving requires concentration, good coordination and reflexes, and the ability to make accurate judgements and decisions.
 Alcohol reduces all of these abilities.
 The risk of serious injury and death from drink driving is greater in regional and rural areas, so people who live in those communities should be especially careful.

 Research shows that injuries and deaths from drink driving are much greater among young people than adults.
 This is why the legal alcohol limit is zero for learner and provisional licence holders.

-This factsheet was developed following expert review by researchers at the NHMRC Centre of Research Excellence in Mental Health and Substance Use and National Drug & Alcohol Research Centre, UNSW Sydney.
+This factsheet was developed following expert review by researchers at the Matilda Centre for Research in Mental Health and Substance Use and the National Drug & Alcohol Research Centre, UNSW Sydney.
 See detailed attachment for a list of sources for this information.

 - Credit to Dr Tina Lam, National Drug Research Institute, Curtin University, WA for the Standard Drinks Chart.